Abhinav1004/Short_Projects/README.md

 It includes the various relevant short projects done by me as part of various assignments or other online course .

 ## Python
-1. Implementation of Array List and Linked List Data Structure
+1. **Data Structure Implementation**: Implementing ArrayList and Linked List without using Arrays and List of Python

 ## Java